WhatsOnStage Awards: Venues

-The inaugural Launch Party was held at The Venue, before moving to the Dominion Theatre in 2004, Planet Hollywood in 2005 and 2006, and Café de Paris, where it has been every year since with the exception of the 2009 Awards, when it was held at the London Hippodrome as part of their campaign to save the venue as a performance space.
+The inaugural WhatsOnStage Awards launch party was held at The Venue, before relocating to the Dominion Theatre in 2004.
+In 2005 and 2006, the event took place at Planet Hollywood, followed by a move to Café de Paris, where it was held annually—with the exception of 2009, when the launch was hosted at the London Hippodrome as part of a campaign to preserve the venue as a performance space.

-The first Awards Concert and ceremony was introduced for the 2008 Awards and was held at the 960-seat Lyric Theatre.
-The Concert moved to the 1,100-seat Prince of Wales Theatre for the 2009 Awards and was a sell-out for four straight years - 2009, 2010, 2011 and 2012.
-The concert moved to the Palace Theatre for the 2013 awards but returned to the Prince of Wales Theatre for 2014.
+The first full-scale WhatsOnStage Awards concert and ceremony was introduced in 2008 at the 960-seat Lyric Theatre.
+In 2009, the event moved to the larger 1,100-seat Prince of Wales Theatre, where it sold out for four consecutive years from 2009 to 2012.
+The 2013 ceremony was held at the Palace Theatre, but the event returned to the Prince of Wales Theatre in 2014.
+Since 2024, the WhatsOnStage Awards have been staged at The London Palladium.